greenelab/annotation-refinery/README.rst

    they want the refinery to process.

-Optionally there can also be a ``secrets.ini`` file, which stores values like usernames and passwords for access to restricted URLs.
+Optionally, there can also be a ``secrets.ini`` file, which stores values like usernames and passwords for access to restricted URLs.

 Examples of these files are in the main repository.